Deepak336/P_G_Global_Innovation_Challenge/README.md

 2. Customer Cashback model a neural network, with multi input and multi output model using keras and tf as backend.
    It uses functional API in keras to model the neural network.

-Apart from that repository contains the code for dataset generators for respective clustering and neural netowrk training, evaluation and prediction.
+Apart from that repository contains the code for dataset generators for respective clustering and neural network training, evaluation and prediction.